First Corinthians 9:19

 who is a shadow-boxer, who beats the air, can do no wrong.
 There are no real

-involved in a fight and in a war, with very serious consequences at stake.
+in a fight and in a war, with very serious consequences at stake.
 "The devil goes

-about as a roaring lion seeking whom he may devour," and trying to keep you from
+about as a roaring lion seeking whom he may devour," and trying to keep you from fulfilling your

-fulfilling your part in spreading the gospel.
+part in spreading the gospel.

-Every believer should have as one of the
+Every believer should have as one of the primary

-commission that Jesus gave to the disciples and to the rest of us when He said,
+that Jesus gave to the disciples and to the rest of us when He said, "Go into all the

-"Go into all the world and spread the gospel to every creature."
-But there is one great danger when someone
+world and spread the gospel to every creature."

-aspires to tell others about the gospel of Christ, or about the Bible, or about
+gospel of Christ, or about the Bible, or about God.
+The danger is that someone

-God.
-The danger is that someone will make the proper effort in communicating
+will make the proper effort in communicating these truths to others, but then

-these truths to others, but then they will neglect to make the same effort at
+they will neglect to make the same effort at applying to their own lives what

-applying to their own lives what they have been teaching.
-Paul said in First
+they have been teaching.
+Paul said in First Corinthians 9:27, "But I keep under

-Corinthians 9:27, "But I keep under my body, and bring it into subjection:
+my body, and bring it into subjection: lest that by any means, when I have

-lest that by any means, when I have preached to others, I myself should be a
+preached to others, I myself should be a castaway."

 If you become someone who speaks in order